KseverNikita/ImageClusterer/README.md

 Input data must be an image with 3 channels in RGB format.

 ### Output data
-The 1-channel mask with the same shape will be returned using method predict.
+The mask with the same shape will be returned using method predict.
+Each element in mask represents the cluster label of a current pixel.

 ### Initialization parameters
 ```python